hank5000/libniceAppAndroid_eclipse/README.md

-How to use this App:
+How to use this App (version before 11/13)

 1. You should have two android phones or devices (cpu : arm)
 2. Install ZXing QRcode app to android phones/devices